gesistsa/sweater/README.md

 <!-- badges: end -->

-The goal of sweater (Simple Word Embedding Association TEst using R) is to test for biases in word embeddings.
+The goal of sweater (Speedy Word Embedding Association TEst using R) is to test for biases in word embeddings.

+The package provides functions that are speedy.
+They are either implemented in C++, or are speedy but accurate approximation of the original implementation proposed by Caliskan et al (2017).

 ## Installation